 Office Holder Claims

 Once a company has gone into administration or liquidation, the Insolvency Practitioner (or “Office Holder”) will investigate the company's financial position and why the business failed.
 Increasingly the focus of that investigation is to discover whether any financial claims can be made against directors and others.
-We help directors respond to the investigation and protect them from saying things which they later regret) and provide comprehensive strategic advice on any claims that are brought
+We help directors respond to the investigation, (and protect them from saying things which they later regret) and provide comprehensive strategic advice on any claims that are brought